farcasterxyz/docs/docs/reference/contracts/id-registry.md

 ### register

-Will revert if called directly, must be called via the [ID Gateway](/reference/contracts/id-gateway.md).
+Will revert if called directly.
+Must be called via the [ID Gateway](/reference/contracts/id-gateway.md).

 ### changeRecoveryAddress